iGovDirect/Security-Review/README.md

 **Scenario:** Attacker uses open source intelligence (OSINT) to find targets (developers)

-Counter Measures: The Foundation limit available information online and state authorities
+Counter Measures: The Foundation limits the available information online

 **Scenario:** Attacker downloads a bunch of password dumps.
 Attacker searches dumps for passwords of emails (found through from OSINT).